SpeciesFileGroup/install_taxonworks/development/native/macos.md

 ### Start the servers

-You need to have to servers running:
+You need to have two servers running:

 Rails
 ```